6 Steps to Encourage Good Decision Making with our Kids

 We begin by helping our child make decisions by giving choices.

-Today’s post about encouragement is focused on their decision making ability and the after-effects.
+Today’s post about encouragement is focused on their decision making ability and the consequences of their decisions.
+Be sure to pin the infographic so you can come back to these steps when you need them.

-- Ask questions.
+The next step is to ask questions.
 Don’t jump in, though.
 Wait for them to tell you about it.
 Then ask questions to be sure you understand the situation and options.
+This is your opportunity to gather information.
 Then ask what your child is leaning toward.
 Don’t ask what he/she is going to do, though.
 They feel locked in at that point.
 If you ask what they are thinking about, that’s a work in progress.
 Feel free to ask what the consequences would be if they chose that option…or another option.
 It’s okay if YOU already know; you are asking to be sure your CHILD knows.
-By asking you are giving your child autonomy to have his/her own thoughts.
+You might try giving them different scenarios and checking to see what they think of each.
+By asking questions you are giving your child autonomy to have his/her own thoughts.
 If they don’t know the consequences of a decision, try to work them toward it without lecturing.

-- Understand why your child thinks a given choice is best.
+Understand why your child thinks a given choice is best.
+YOung people often have reasons for why they think what they do, even if their first answer is, “I don’t know.”
+Here’s where open-ended questions come in handy.
 Don’t necessarily poke holes in her/his logic.
 Seek to understand (James 1:19).
 Again, ask questions as needed to get them to think it through.

-- Know for yourself if one option is dangerous or violates ethics or family rules.
-If so, and your child is clear on those issues, then he/she probably already knows those outcomes and has identified them.
+Know for yourself if one option is dangerous or violates ethics or family rules.
+If so, and your child is clear on those issues, if they know the right thing to do for your values and family, then he/she probably already knows those outcomes and has identified them.
 If they haven’t discounted that option, it’s okay to take something off the table for those reasons (“Honey, you know we don’t want you to go to parties where there are no parents, so let’s take that one out of the running.”).
+Sometime’s children’s decisions need some boundaries.

-Remember to keep encouraging your child’s ability to make a good decision.
+Remember to keep encouraging your child’s ability to make thoughtful decisions.
 Then when they are old, they will know the right way to go (Proverbs 22:6).

 Please leave a comment and let me know how it goes!